Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 There is no single motorcycle or e-bike design that beats all others.

-As the industry develops different solutions, and governments bring them into better-defined regulatory and legal frameworks, these will also influence types and configurations.
+As the industry develops alternatives, and governments bring them into better-defined regulatory and legal frameworks, these will also influence types and configurations.

-Whether an e-bike has pedals or not will also be a key part of determining utility and training as this is likely to be a factor in future licencing.
+Whether an e-bike has pedals will also be a key part of determining utility and training, as this is a factor in future licencing.

 Further Reading